jkmin687/SePurity-Vendor-Risk-Assessment-Project/README.md

 - **Salesforce (Medium Tier):** CRM for managing customer accounts, renewals, and support.
 - **Dropbox (Low Tier):** Internal file sharing for training materials, templates, and marketing content.

-The project follows a **step-by-step VRM lifecycle**, beginning with vendor scoping and tiering, and progressing toward due diligence, control evaluation, and continuous monitoring.
+This project follows a step-by-step VRM lifecycle, beginning with vendor scoping and tiering, and progressing toward due diligence, control evaluation, and continuous monitoring.

 ---